-These are the assets that one can quickly convert in cash and use them for paying the near term liabilities.
+These are the assets that one can quickly convert into cash and use for paying the near-term liabilities.
 Under this category, the assets that one can convert into cash within one year or within one operating cycle come.
-While listing the assets on the balance sheet, the most liquid assets or the ones that one can easily convert them into cash should come first.
-For instance, cash, receivables, short-term investments and so on.
-After these listings inventories and prepaid expenses should come.
+While listing the assets on the balance sheet, the most liquid assets or the ones that one can easily convert into cash should come first.
+For instance, cash, receivables, short-term investments, and so on.
+After these listings, inventories and prepaid expenses should come.

 Property, Plant, and Equipment